From The Editor

 From Dave Roberts – The Next Chapter

 It’s been an honour and a privilege to have worked in the Grampians National Park over the past 8 years and with Parks Victoria for over 18.
 The things I’ve learnt, from the people I’ve met have been brilliant and humbling.
 Your collective experiences, story-telling, observations and perspectives have ensured that the Grampians Gariwerd landscape is conserved and managed for the future and for the right reasons.
 Like with all things good, it is often about the people you come across.
 Just like the Grampians communities, I’ve been very fortunate to have worked alongside and lead an amazing team of people who tirelessly put everything into keeping this place as good as it can be – often under the radar.
 The Grampians Team have been so generous to me through really challenging times, and are a true example of what being resilient is all about.
-Through fires, floods, pestilence and the aftermath, these professionals just keep turning up and starting again.
-Their hearts are in the job and they are invested in the mountains.
-You have been and will continue to be well served by these fantastic servants.
+Through fires, floods, pestilence and … Read the rest

 Peaks Trail July Update